-Now that the election is over and Donald Trump has been designated as president-elect, the future is not looking very bright for many people—not just minorities.
+Now that the election is over and Donald Trump has been designated as president-elect, the future is not looking very bright for many people.
 I had the opportunity to speak with Sydney Clark, one of the five band members who protested in the fall, about her outlook on the progress of diversity both at SMU and nationwide.

 Alec Mason: As a person who has fought and still fights for racial equality, what is your reaction to the protests, intolerance, and violence that have spawned from this election cycle?